coderefinery/hpc-containers/content/intro_and_motivation.rst

    Containers are a way of launching applications in a self-contained environment with their own OS and program libraries.

-   Filesystem used by containers is stored in container images.
+   The filesystem used by containers is stored in container images.
 We'll talk more on container images later.

    Remember that the word container can refer to: